-- Convergence of IoT and AI: Industrial IoT is not as efficient as possible, leaving room for AI to step in and help increase efficiency and reduce downtime—an example being Rolls Royce partnering with Azure IoT Solutions to check the health of their aricraft engines
+Convergence of IoT and AI: Industrial IoT is not as efficient as possible, leaving room for AI to step in and help increase efficiency and reduce downtime.
+An example is Rolls Royce partnering with Azure IoT Solutions to check the health of their aircraft engines

 Speaking of IoT, LORIOT lists 10 IoT trends that will make an impact also in 2021:

-- Smart cities: With 60% of the world's population living in cities, utilising IoT to improve lives is a natural development of the IoT saga
+Smart cities: With 60% of the world's population living in cities, utilizing IoT to improve lives is a natural development of the IoT saga

-- Industrial Internet of Things: IIoT has a potential to increase productivity, enable better optimisation of resources and processes, reducing operating costs, and improving operator safety in industrial settings
+Industrial Internet of Things: IIoT has a potential to increase productivity, enable better optimization of resources and processes, reducing operating costs, and improving operator safety in industrial settings

 The global cloud computing market size was valued at $266 billion in 2019 and is expected to expand at a Compound Annual Growth Rate (CAGR) of 14.9% from 2020 to 2027, according to Grand View Research.
 In this context, Analytics Insight lists the following cloud trends:

-- Serverless computing: Cloud serverless implements functions in the cloud as required, reducing the stress of operating and managing the servers for enterprises consentrating on working on their core product
+Serverless computing: Cloud serverless implements functions in the cloud as required, reducing the stress of operating and managing the servers for enterprises concentrating on working on their core product

 Forbes supplies with some numbers for the industry:

 Enterprises' average cloud spending is up 59% from 2018 to $73.8 million in 2020